 Some of the paratransit service is in place to provide what is called, "complementary paratransit service" according to the Americans with Disabilities Act (ADA) of 1990.
+This paratransit service is tied to the fixed route service.
+Generally, ADA service is available if an eligible person's trip begins and ends within the ADA service area.
+Citrus Connection's ADA service is a typical 3⁄4 mile service area from the fixed-route; as-the-crow-flies.
 People who meet the eligibility criteria for the Americans with Disabilities Act (ADA) of 1990, and who are not able to use the fixed route system, may use the ADA paratransit service.
 There is a \$2.00 per trip co-payment for door-to-door ADA service.